 Keystone’s Homeschooling programme can support children in the primary years up to A Levels.
 Starting with an initial consultation, to find how best we can help, we put together a timetable based entirely on the student’s requirements, finding tutors with significant experience to help in each of the required subjects.
 Following this, we offer weekly meetings with the students, half-termly reports and termly parents meetings to ensure that your student is making the progress required to reach their goals.
 Our homeschooling is typically arranged around normal school terms so the students get half-terms and holidays in line with schools but this can be adjusted depending on the requirements of each individual family.

-The Keystone Approach:
+The Keystone Approach to Homeschooling:

 - Consultation between Keystone and family.
 This can be done over the phone or we can arrange a home-visit if you live within Zones 1 and 2 of London.